aomran/vvapp/README.md

 * For images: type, size (pixel dimensions min/max; filesize max), uniqueness of filename.
 * Others: presence of all the profile info.
 Presence of all the required documents.
 * Handle/display-to-user validation failures: Displayed and internationalized.
+* Number of images?
+As per discussion with Shahla, we are omitting this.

 ###Admin
 * Notably, the restriction of access to appropriate pages